 Some speculate a downturn is coming, but how big and whether it occurs this year remain disputed topics.
 ENR's decade-ending industry Confidence index published in December shows participants predicting a surprisingly resilient economy.

-Construction employers also have boosted their own resilience, adapting not just services, but also their very size and ownership structure through mergers and acquisitions that grew at hyperspeed in the last 10 years, hitting a pinnacle in 2014 with the combination of design giants AECOM and URS, and Parsons Brinckerhoff and WSP, and continuing at a steady pace through now and beyond.
+Construction employers also have boosted their own resilience, adapting not just services, but also their very size and ownership structure through mergers and acquisitions that grew at hyperspeed in the last 10 years—hitting a pinnacle in 2014 with the combination of design giants AECOM and URS, and of Parsons Brinckerhoff and WSP, and continuing at a steady pace through now and beyond.

-With the decade just a couple weeks old, the industry is abuzz with rumors that Montreal-based WSP, with ambitous growth plans, has approached AECOM about a possible purchase that could create a 100,000-person company.
+With the decade just a couple weeks old, the industry is abuzz with rumors that Montreal-based WSP's ambitous growth plans, generated an approach to AECOM about a possible purchase that could create a 100,000-person company.
 Industry analysts appear to see deal plausibility.

 Jamie Cook, Credit Suisse managing diector, said in a Jan.
 17 note that key AECOM activist investor, Starboard Value, "has been involved" in pushing for a deal to rev up stock value, which did rise last week, that its current Chairman and CEO Michael Burke's retirement is set before May without a successor named, that the two firms are heavily in lower-risk engineering market sectors, and that there could be cost synergies..
 AECOM has spun off its government services business and is seeking a buyer for its civil construction operation.

 She is "less optimistic" on revenue growth advantages and even noted some client "pushback" related to market overlap.